LeonardWilleke/thesis-code/cases/flow-around-mounted-cylinder-controlled/README.md

 Options for post-processing
 - Plot the watchpoint (plot script pending)
 - Plot the outputs of the controller with `plot-timeseries.py`
 - Animate the OpenFOAM results by running `paraFoam`.
-When OpenFOAM is run in parallel, pre-processing of the outputs is necessary (eg by running `decomposePar`).
+When OpenFOAM is run in parallel, pre-processing of the outputs is necessary (eg by running `decomposePar` again).

 ## References